zarrs/zarrs-python/docs/contributing.md

 > The above commands initially build the `Rust` package, but it will not be rebuilt upon edits.
 > You will need to manually rebuild it using `uv run maturin develop`.

-For benchmarking/speed testing, it is advisable to build a release version of the `Rust` package by passing the `-r` flag to `maturin`.

 For more information on the `Rust`-`Python` bridge, see the [`PyO3` docs](https://pyo3.rs/v0.22.6/).

 ## Testing